 - Contact us through email, phone, online, post, SMS or social media

-The personal information we collect might include your name, gender, address, email address and telephone number.
+The personal information we collect might include your name, gender, address, email address, telephone number, date of birth, organisation name, contact preferences, credit card, bank information or billing information and a record of your donation history, event attendances, volunteering and any other support you provide.
 When we interact with you we may also collect notes from our conversations with you, for example recording details of any complaints or comments you make or details if you have asked us to pray for you or others.

 Sensitive Personal Information:

 We only collect sensitive personal information if there is a clear reason to do so and we take extra care when processing such information.
-For example, you may wish to tell us you are partially sighted or hard of hearing before attending an event.
+For example, you may wish to tell us you are visually impaired or hard of hearing before attending an event.
 We use this information to provide appropriate facilities and to uphold our duty of care.

 Whenever we collect or process your personal data, we will only keep it for as long as is necessary for the purpose for which it was collected.
 For example, if you no longer want to hear from us, we may keep a record of your contact details to enable us to comply with your request.